 He’s the savior.
 The one elected to resurrect a giant.
 The son, that has returned home to lead his troops back to the promised land.

-As sort of great value Lebron James some may say.
+A sort of great value LeBron James some may say.

 All of this, has fallen on his shoulders.

 Not all of this isn’t entirely fair, he stepped into a program that was in a state of disarray.
 They had gone 1-11 in past 12 years against the buckeyes when he took the job at Michigan in 2015.
 And had hardly competed on a nation scale since the turn of the century.

 Jim had his work cut out for him, and props to him, he’s done a decent job.

 But, the job is not finished.
 As much talent he has brought into Ann Arbor, the results have yet to live up to the lofty expectations.